-In recent months we’ve written a lot about security awareness and employee defense training.
+In recent months we’ve written a lot about security awareness and phishing awareness training.
 It’s an involved topic, clearly, and if you’ve taken away anything we hope it will be this:

 If you want real, measurable improvements you must test your employees.
 And when it comes to email security, that means phishing your employees on a regular basis.

-In this post, we’ll take a deep dive into a managed employee defense training program, and examine the ins and outs of effective security awareness training.
+In this post, we’ll take a deep dive into a managed phishing awareness training program, and examine the ins and outs of effective security awareness training.
 From planning to post-game analysis, here are the best practices for managing your program.